 Remediation work is complex, and the associated costs are significant.
 The question of who is responsible for paying for remedial works has been described as “a legal quagmire” and has been at the forefront of debates about how quickly the necessary work can be carried out and the financial implications for some residents, particularly those living in privately owned blocks.

 On 16 May 2018, the Government announced that it would meet the reasonable cost of the removal and replacement of unsafe cladding by councils and housing associations.
 Although the Government argued that the cost of remediation work should not fall on individual leaseholders in affected private blocks, not all developers/freeholders responded positively to these calls.
 On 9 May 2019, James Brokenshire, then Secretary of State at the Ministry of Housing, Communities and Local Government (MHCLG) announced that the Government “will fully fund the replacement of unsafe aluminium composite material (ACM) cladding on high-rise private residential properties where building owners have failed to do so.”
+The deadline for submitting applications was 31 December 2019.
+The expectation was that ACM cladding would be removed by June 2020 in all but exceptional cases – this target has not been met.

 A Library briefing for a debate on Fire risk in flats and shared buildings sets out (in part 1.1) the responsibilities for building owners around fire safety in a multi-occupancy building.